 Far Rockaway, NY

-A native of Long Island, NY, Jordan Bak is an emerging violist and recent prizewinner in several competitions, including the 2017 Juilliard Concerto Competition, the Adelphi Chamber Orchestra Solo Competition and the Eastern Connecticut Symphony Orchestra Competition.
-He was also a semifinalist in the 2016 Sphinx Competition and the winner of The Presser Foundation Undergraduate Scholar Award and the Sphinx MPower Artist Grant.
+A native of Long Island, NY, Jamaican-American violist Jordan Bak is establishing a career as one of the leading musicians of his generation.
+A Sphinx Competition alum and MPower Artist Grant recipient, Bak has earned top prizes in several other competitions, including the 2017 Juilliard Concerto Competition, the Eastern Connecticut Symphony Orchestra Competition, and the Adelphi Chamber Orchestra Competition.
+He was also the recipient of The Presser Foundation Undergraduate Scholar Award and the Long Island Music Hall of Fame Scholarship.

 "Bak was dazzling...he played with a full-bodied sound and exacting intonation and articulation.
 His playing was so constantly involving and impressive that one was drawn to each note and phrase."

 An avid chamber musician, Bak has played a wide range of works, but particularly enjoys pieces written around the turn of the 20th century.
 Recent chamber music festivals include the Taos School of Music, Encore Chamber Music, Four Seasons Winter Workshop and Yellow Barn Young Artists Program.
 Bak has worked with members of the Borromeo, Brentano, Calidore, Cavani, Cleveland, Juilliard, Michelangelo, and Parker quartets, as well as musicians from the Orpheus Chamber Orchestra.
 He has also collaborated and performed with violinists Ara Gregorian, Daniel Khalikov, and Quan Yuan, violists Hsin-Yun Huang and Dov Scheindlin, and cellists Colin Carr, Emanuel Gruber, and Joel Noyes.
 Future engagements include participation in the legendary Marlboro Music Festival in 2019.